 • It was possible to trigger an assertion failure by sending a specially crafted large TCP DNS message.
-This was disclosed in CVE-2020-8620.
+(CVE-2020-8620)

 ISC would like to thank Emanuel Almeida of Cisco Systems, Inc. for bringing this vulnerability to our attention.
 [GL #1996]